Chessplorer/Chessplorer-Lib/README.md

 Alternatively you can integrate the library from [Maven Central Repository](http://search.maven.org/#search|ga|1|org.chessplorer) into your [Maven](http://maven.apache.org/) project.
-Just add dependency to your projects `pom.xml`:
+Just add the following dependency to your projects `pom.xml`:

 ```xml
 <dependency>